Tes3awy/recaptcha-vanilla-php/README.md

-# Server-side Google reCAPTCHA Validation
+# Google reCAPTCHA V2 Server-Side Validation

 The repo includes a complete sample code of how server-side Google reCATPCHA validation works. *(Front-end validation is also included)*